Protests over squatters’ rights lead to injuries, damage

 Dagmar Boss of Bern City Real Estate told the 20 Minutes newspaper earlier this year that “the squatter scene has become more active in the last few months”.

-Clashes with police in the area around the Reitschule are also not uncommonexternal link.
+Clashes with police in the area around the Reitschule are also not uncommon.
 In the past two decades, local voters have weighed in several times over whether to close and re-purpose the facility, choosing to keep it as-is every time.
-It closed temporarily last yearexternal link in the wake of a series of violent incidents but re-opened months later.
+It closed temporarily last year in the wake of a series of violent incidents but re-opened months later.

 swissinfo.ch and agencies/vdv